UnionOfTrash/csc301w20-project-uroflow/src/docs/api/patients.md

 [
   {
     "id": USERID,
-    "username": USERNAME,
-    "role": 0 / 1,
+    "study_id": STUDY_ID,
+    "dob": BIRTHDAY,
+    "sex": SEX,
+    "num_records": >= 0,
-    "initialized": true / false,
+    "has_new": true / false,
+    "condition": null / SOME_WORDS,
     "createdAt": TIMESTAMP,
     "updatedAt": TIMESTAMP
   }
-] -- though a list, it only contains one users model
+] -- though a list, it only contains one patients model
 ```

 ### ```POST``` / ```create()```: